Ivshti/stremio-client-demo/README.md

 # stremio-addons-client
-An example client to the Stremio add-ons protocol, similar to Stremio's Discover
+An example client to the Stremio add-ons protocol, similar to Stremio's Discover.
+Because the desktop app is nothing more but a client to the add-ons system, this is basically **an open-source Stremio**.
 ![Stremio add-ons client](/screenshots/stremio-addons-client.png)

 ## What's this?